-Article 48bis.
-The University of Mons is required to respect the regulations on data protection.15
+Article 48a.
+The University of Mons is required to respect the regulations on data protection.
+The student therefore undertakes to comply with these regulations and the University's privacy policy.

-As part of their academic activities (e.g. completion of a Master's dissertation, participation in an internal commission, etc.), students needing to access personal data16 state that they recognise the confidentiality of said data.
+As part of their academic activities (e.g. completion of a Master's dissertation, participation in an internal commission, carrying out a survey, etc.), students needing to access personal data state that they recognise the confidentiality of said data.

 Students therefore ensure that they take all usual precautions to protect the confidentiality of the information to which they have access, and in particular to prevent it from being communicated to persons not expressly authorised to receive this information.
-They will immediately identify the University's Data Protection Officer (dpo@umons.ac.be) or the Director of the Information Technology Department (alexandre.amorison@umons.ac.be) of any data leakage (e.g. loss of data, unauthorised access, etc.) of which they should be aware.
+They will immediately identify the University's Data Protection Officer (dpo@umons.ac.be) of any personal data leakage (e.g. loss of data, unauthorised access, etc.) of which they should be aware.

-With the help of their representatives at UMONS, they will ensure that they take all usual precautions to preserve the physical and logical security of the personal data and that only secure means of communication will be used to transfer these data.
+With the help of their representatives at UMONS, they will ensure that they take all usual precautions to preserve the physical and logical security of the personal data and that only means of treatment which respect the GDPR will be used to transfer these data.